irmen/Pyro4/docs/source/config.rst

-NS_BCHOST               str     None           Hostname for the broadcast responder of the name sever NATHOST                 str     None           External hostname in case of NAT NATPORT                 int     None           External port in case of NAT BROADCAST_ADDRS         str     <broadcast>    List of comma separated addresses that Pyro should send broadcasts to (for NS lookup)
+NS_BCHOST               str     None           Hostname for the broadcast responder of the name sever NATHOST                 str     None           External hostname in case of NAT NATPORT                 int     None           External port in case of NAT BROADCAST_ADDRS         str     <broadcast>,   List of comma separated addresses that Pyro should send broadcasts to (for NS lookup)
+                                0.0.0.0
 ONEWAY_THREADED         bool    True           Enable to make oneway calls be processed in their own separate thread POLLTIMEOUT             float   2.0            For the multiplexing server only: the timeout of the select or poll calls SERVERTYPE              str     thread         Select the Pyro server type. thread=thread pool based, multiplex=select/poll based